Mobility & Transportation

 an infographic showing the number of participants in Jalisco's community engagement program

-Overall, this multimodal citizen engagement helped Jalisco to understand how different people move through the avenue and why.
+Overall, multimodal community engagement helped Jalisco to understand how different people move through the avenue and why.

 “Why haven’t you thought about changing transportation?”
-This question brought a lot of insights for planners: some residents (especially those in a door-to-door survey) don't even know that other forms of transportation are available other than a private car.
+This question brought a lot of insights for planners: some residents (especially those in a door-to-door survey) didn't even know that other forms of transportation were available other than a private car.
 Other answers included public transport being inconvenient or stops being located too far away from their destination.
-These learnings open an opportunity for planners to make public transportation options more accessible and, importantly, visible for locals, as well as enhance the outreach about these travel modes.
+These learnings opened an opportunity for planners to make public transportation options more accessible and, importantly, visible for locals, as well as enhance the outreach about these travel modes.

 In most cases, there was only one person in a car, also among those traveling to work.
 This data immediately sparked an idea to work with enterprises situated along the avenue on setting up employee transportation or carpooling programs.

-Another problem that is commonly pointed out by commuters is the high number of traffic accidents and congestion caused due to them.
-Therefore, a set of measures is drafted to increase traffic safety, and a new system for handling traffic accidents is proposed.
+Another problem that was commonly pointed out by commuters is the high number of traffic accidents and congestion caused due to them.
+Therefore, a set of measures was drafted to increase traffic safety, and a new system for handling traffic accidents was proposed.

 a map about journeys obtained from maptionnaire

 A map showing the routes taken via the avenue as mapped by respondents via Maptionnaire.
-The platform presents the data in a GIS format, making it possible for in-depth analysis and visualizations on Maptionnaire or any other GIS platform of choice
+The platform presents the data in a spatial format, making it possible for in-depth analysis and visualizations on Maptionnaire or any GIS platform of choice

 The Challenges of Engaging Residents

-While the citizen engagement activities in Jalisco are extremely successful in their quality and outreach, there are still some challenges that the Secretariat of Citizen Participation and its partners had to overcome.
+While the community engagement activities in Jalisco were extremely successful in their quality and outreach, there were still some challenges that the Secretariat of Citizen Participation and its partners had to overcome.

-Locals are not used to collaborating with the government on similar projects.
+Locals were not used to collaborating with the government on similar projects.
 So the planners had to, first of all, increase the trustworthiness of the campaign and, secondly, explain why local opinions matter.
-For instance, in all of their outreach activities they had to emphasize that the consultation is not about a decision that has already been made.
-On the contrary, its purpose is to know what experiences and ideas citizens have, and experts will use this local knowledge and suggestion for making a proposal.
+For instance, in all of their outreach activities they had to emphasize that the consultation was not about a decision that has already been made.
+On the contrary, its purpose was to learn what experiences and ideas community members have, and experts would use local knowledge and suggestions for making a proposal.

-Another difficulty stems from the fact that a lot of regional, municipal, and state authorities are interested in the project.
-The Secretary worked hard to involve all these different stakeholders in the consultation process.
+Another difficulty stemmed from the fact that a lot of regional, municipal, and state authorities were interested in the project.
+The Secretariat worked hard to involve all these different stakeholders in the consultation process.
 And in the end it paid off: it made the adoption of the proposals easier since the process was already known to multiple governmental stakeholders.

-The proposal consists of six components since no single intervention can address the multiplicity of challenges and factors.
+The proposal consists of six components since no single intervention would address the multiplicity of challenges and factors.
 Here they are:

 Another crucial result of such an extensive engagement program is the forging of shared responsibility for the problem and, importantly, for finding a solution to it.
 The engagement activities, strategic outreach, and regular feedback loops to locals and stakeholders ensured a sense of collaboration among them.